 Half a terabyte of space should take you months and months to fill, and Lexar offers it up for a fraction of the price of Samsung and SanDisk without compromising on write speed or durability.

-What are the best microSD cards for the Galaxy Note 20 Ultra?
+What are the best microSD cards for the Note 20 Ultra?

 When selecting a microSD card, I tend to buy a card slightly larger than I think I'll need.
-For example, if you tend to only need a little extra space for some offline music and movies, you might be okay with a 64GB card, but I'd recommend grabbing a 128GB card like the PNY Elite-X. After all, if you run out of room, you'll have to buy a new card and go through the hassle of transferring everything over.
+So, for example, if you tend only to need a little extra space for some offline music and movies, you might be okay with a 64GB card, but I'd recommend grabbing a 128GB card like the PNY Elite-X. After all, if you run out of room, you'll have to buy a new card and go through the hassle of transferring everything over.

 What all those symbols on a microSD card mean — and why they don't always matter

-Manufacturers cover every centimeter of a microSD card in classifications and certifications as if it were some miniature race car, but I'm here to tell you that most of these symbols don't mean much (if anything).
+Manufacturers cover every centimeter of a microSD card in classifications and certifications as if it were some miniature race car.
+Still, I'm here to tell you that most of these symbols don't mean much (if anything).
 The ones that matter most on a microSD card are the values below, and they all measure the same thing: write speed.

 Another important note: read speed is almost always faster than write speed, so if you see a card that only mentions "transfer speed" of 100 MB/s but is a V30 card, we can infer that the read speed is 100 MB/s and the write speed is at least 30 MB/s.

 It's essential to look beyond the symbols in a microSD card.
-Some V60 cards have a listed write speed of 80 MB/s, and there are some V30 cards out there with 90 MB/s write speeds.
+For example, some V60 cards have a listed write speed of 80 MB/s, and there are some V30 cards out there with 90 MB/s write speeds.
 So read the specs!